-Students who left in the summer of 2017 are currently studying at universities in Spain, UK (including Russell Group universities) and throughout Europe.
-To view some of the University Placements from 2017 click on the following link: University Placement.
+Students who left in the summer of 2020 are currently studying at universities in Spain, UK (including Russell Group universities) and throughout Europe.

 Gap year students enhance their curriculum by activities such as travelling to gain work experience or learn another language.
 Some choose to concentrate on perfecting their skills in Sport or Music.
 Others undertake voluntary work throughout the world.

 University requirements vary from one country to another.
 Many adopt a holistic approach to the application and want to see evidence of genuine interest and commitment to their subject as well as the academic capacity to study at university level.
 The personal statement and reference are a very important part of the applications and we are very aware of the need to have more than just academic success.